 What is Rewilding?

 Rewilding principles are rooted in the assumption that nature can look after itself with little help from us.
 One of its main objectives is to bring back what has been lost in terms of flora and fauna and wilderness, then to allow nature the space and time to evolve in its own way.
 This means conservation and restoration efforts should focus on facilitating the return of essential missing components in ecological processes whilst protecting existing biodiversity, and then step back.
-One such example is to reintroduce keystone species to the landscape who bring about a cascading effect on their whole ecosystem from the top-down, a process known as Trophic Cascades.
+One such example is to reintroduce keystone species to the landscape who bring about a cascading effect on their whole ecosystem from the top-down or bottom-up, a process known as Trophic Cascades.
 Other important rewilding interventions include creating the conditions to allow natural regeneration to occur in places like woodlands and wetlands; protecting and restoring species habitats; and supporting biodiversity so it can recover and flourish through actions such as building wildlife corridors for migrating animals.

 Rewilding also signifies a change in our mindsets.
 This element of rewilding forces us to reassess our relationship with nature and how we perceive our role within it.
 In an age when wilderness is seen as a separate entity to our modern urbanized landscapes, rewilding presents a new existence.
 One where humans are less involved in managing desired outcomes from nature, instead help it when it needs, then coexist with wild areas and animals in a more biodiverse world.

 Take action now

 Do you want to have a direct impact on climate change?
 Sir David Attenborough said the best thing we can do is to rewild the planet.
 So we run reforestation and rewilding programs across the globe to restore wild ecosystems and capture carbon.Get involved